kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Join

-The Join takes two relations and outputs a relation with tuples that match a shared attribute between two input relations.
+Join combines tuples from two relations based on a common attribute.
+The result is a new relation that contains all combinations of tuples from the input relations that have matching values in the common attribute.

 There are two differences between intersect and join.
 1. Join returns duplicates, but intersect removes duplicates.
-2. Join never returns NULL, but intersect returns NULL.
+2. Join never returns `NULL`, but intersect returns `NULL`.

 Syntax: $(R\bowtie S)$